SkyeVault/Main/skyevault-ops/progress-log.md

 ✅ **All scripts are working and saving security events.**
 ✅ **Git repository is clean and synced with GitHub.**
 ✅ **Database logging works as expected.**

-Sure!
-Here’s your full log formatted in Markdown.
-You can copy and paste this into a file named notes-veylan-log.md.

 # 📜 SkyeVault Ops Setup & Debugging Log
 **Date:** *February 28, 2025*